steel9/CSClock/README.md

 **ISSUE 2:**
 **Windows Vista, 7, 8.x, 10:**
 This is probably due to some special changes in the application resetting the user data.
 The easiest solution is just to adjust the       settings by yourself again.

+**FEATURES TO BE ADDED:**
+- Automatic updater
+- More unified icons
+- More languages
+If you want, you can contribute!
+It is really appreciated!